regan-karlewicz-finsight/rabbitmq-website/versioned_docs/version-3.13/management/index.md

 4. Click on the tree option which matches the URL of the management UI
 5. Select the Key *rabbitmq.credentials* in the right panel
 6. Copy its value
-7. Go to the url https://jwt.io
+7. Go to the URL https://jwt.io
 8. Paste the value into the text field *Encoded*
 9. Look at the payload's text field *Decoded*
 10. Search for the token attribute `scope` in the tokens' payload or for the value configured in `auth_oauth2.additional_scopes_key`, if any.